Joe Bergeron's Astronomy

 reduced by fiddling with the way the worm, motor, and coupler

 were installed, aligned, and meshed with the worm gear.
 Results

 were inconsistent even with a small, short telescope like my

 Stowaway on the mount.
 Even with an autoguider, stars tended to

-problems by adding the Losmandy One Piece Worm Block (OPWB) and
+by adding the Losmandy One Piece Worm Block (OPWB) and brass

-brass "precision worm".
-After some initial difficulty the mount
+"precision worm".
+After some initial difficulty the mount now

-now tracks and guides very well.
-The RA RMS error tends to be
+tracks and guides well enough The RA RMS error tends to be

 around 0.75", while the total RMS hovers around 1".
 This

 performance is good enough to render round stars with my 6"